orchestrator

 ### Prompt-tuning- Give every subagent a detailed, self-contained prompt with exact file paths, expected output format, and domain context.- Do NOT rely on the subagent inheriting conversation history — it does not.

-### Model selection- Default policy: `opus` for every subagent, teammate, and wave.- GitHub Copilot CLI override: `gpt-5.4` with `xhigh` effort for every subagent, teammate, wave, and `/fleet` member.- When both policies are present, apply the environment-specific override for the active runtime.
+### Model selection- Default policy: `opus` for every subagent, teammate, and wave.- GitHub Copilot CLI override: all plans should be `/fleet`-optimized per `/orchestrator`.
+For `/fleet`, use **Claude Opus 4.6 with max thinking** for every non-trivial subagent, teammate, wave, and `/fleet` member.- Use **Claude Sonnet 4.6 with max thinking** only for incredibly/extremely trivial `/fleet` subagents.
+If there is any ambiguity, escalate to Opus.- When both policies are present, apply the environment-specific override for the active runtime.

-### Context management- Delegate verbose operations (test suites, log parsing, doc fetching) to subagents.- Use subagent resumption (agent ID) for multi-phase work rather than spawning fresh.- After a wave completes, apply the Accounting Rule (Section 4) before synthesizing.
+### Context management- Delegate verbose operations (test suites, log parsing, doc fetching) to subagents.- Use subagent resumption (agent ID) for multi-phase work rather than spawning fresh.- After a wave completes, apply the Accounting Rule (Section 4) before synthesizing or dispatching the next wave.

 ---